XiaoxiaoRen-Xx/Xxszdhbczzz/final-project-part-two.md

 The interview will take approximately 10-15 minutes.
 Your responses will remain anonymous, and you may skip any questions you don’t want to answer.

 💡 Interview Questions:
-1. What weight loss methods have you tried before?

-(If applicable) Where did you learn about these methods?
-(Social media?
-Friends?
-Other sources?)
-2. What are your biggest concerns when it comes to weight loss?

-(e.g., "How long will it take to see results?"
-"How many calories should I eat?"
-"Will eating [certain food] make me gain weight?")
-3. Do you think the weight loss information you come across is accurate?
-Why or why not?

-(e.g., "I feel like different sources contradict each other," or "I’m not sure which advice to trust.")
-4. Do you think it’s important to track daily macronutrient intake (carbs, protein, fat)?
-Have you ever calculated it?

-(If not) Would you find it helpful to see a simple table or chart explaining your daily nutritional needs?
-5. Here are some sample data visualizations—could you take a quick look and tell me if they are easy to understand?

-(Show draft visualizations, such as a calorie intake vs. weight loss trend chart or a recommended daily nutrition breakdown.)
-6. Do these charts make sense to you?
-Are there any confusing parts?

-7. Would you be interested in using a tool like this to create a personalized weight loss plan?
-Why or why not?

-8. Do you have any suggestions for improving this project?

-Text here!

 | Goal | Questions to Ask |
 |------|------------------|